 WHAT TO DO IF CHARGED WITH MURDER:

 No one, who is charged with crimes such as these, should go into court without an attorney who is experienced in criminal defense and one that is totally on their side.
-At the Bukh Law Firm, we treat each client and every case as a unique situation and our team gathers all the best defenses to the elements of the crimes the prosecution might present.
+At the Law Office of Bukh & Associates, PLLC, we treat each client and every case as a unique situation and our team gathers all the best defenses to the elements of the crimes the prosecution might present.
 Even with the death penalty “off the table”, the penalties in these charges are high and these are never charges to be handled lightly.

 We are the attorneys that will believe your version of the facts and create the best defense for any charge.
 Every client is a very important individual case with us, and every client gets the upmost in legal representation that we can give and that is the best in New York City.
 We will do everything possible to get your case dismissed so that no criminal record will follow you, but in the case that this doesn’t occur, our experienced trial attorneys will represent you with success in court.
 We are with you all the way.

-The NYC CRIMINAL LAW FIRM at Bukh Law Firm will be your fierce advocates throughout the criminal process.
+The NYC CRIMINAL LAW FIRM at Law Office of Bukh & Associates, PLLC will be your fierce advocates throughout the criminal process.
 Our violent crimes team has extensive experience to help you negotiate with the prosecution.